acidraincity/acidraincity.github.io/service/privacy-policy-en.md

 (2) Method of collection

-The Company collects the information of users in a way of the followings:
+ACIDRAINCITY(https://acidraincity.com) collects the information of users in a way of the followings:

 - written form